 In the late 2000s, Australia’s leading childhood cancer charity, Camp Quality, was in trouble.
 High staff turnover and low engagement negatively impacted its ability to deliver much-needed services to the families it serves.
 Something had to change.
 With the guidance of world-leading experts, the charity began to embed the science of positive psychology, neuroscience and emotional intelligence in a staff training program called oranges.

 Over time, Camp Quality staff began to become more resilient, responsive to change and agile in their thinking.
 So much so, that in 2017, Camp Quality was named in the top 5 most Trusted Charites in Australia by RepTrack.

-Forward-thinking HR professionals took notice and Camp Quality delivered the oranges program to corporates interested in improving the wellbeing of their own staff, including Westpac, the NRL, Estee Lauder and APN News & Media (know known as Here, There & Everywhere).
+Forward-thinking HR professionals took notice and Camp Quality delivered the oranges program to corporates interested in improving the wellbeing of their own staff, including Westpac, the NRL, Estee Lauder and APN News & Media.

 It wasn’t long before demand outpaced Camp Quality’s capacity to meet it.
 So, in 2017, Camp Quality created the oranges toolkit as a wholly-owned subsidiary dedicated to delivering evidence-based, measurable and practical tools that build resilient and change-responsive workplaces.